airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ## Architecture Overview

-The following diagram illustrates the high-level architecture of an application using the  **FastAPI Adapter with Mesop UI** as its frontend:
+The following diagram illustrates the high-level architecture of an application using the  **FastAPI Adapter**:

 ![Mesop FastAPI](../images/mesop_fastapi.png)

 The system consists of two main components:

-### FastAgency Mesop App
+### FastAgency Client App

-The FastAgency Mesop App serves as the frontend interface for the system.
+The FastAgency Client App serves as the frontend interface for the system.
 It includes:

-- **Mesop UI**: A user-friendly web interface for users to interact with the workflows.
-It communicates with the client and the FastAPI Provider.
+- **Mesop UI or Custom UI**: A web interface for users to interact with the workflows.
+It facilitates the communication with the client and the FastAPI Provider.
-- **FastAPI Provider**: A component that facilitates communication between the Mesop UI and the FastAPI Adapter.
+- **FastAPI Provider**: A component that facilitates communication between the Mesop UI or Custom UI and the FastAPI Adapter.

 This app handles all client interactions and presents the results back to the user.